 Section 2.
-The Employer shall not enter into any agreements regarding employment relations matters with any other organization or individual purporting to represent any group of employees in the bargaining unit, and shall not furnish any facilities or engage in any type of conduct which would imply recognition of any group other than the Association as a representative of the employees in the unit.
+The Employer shall not enter into any agreements regarding employment relations matters with any other organization or individual purporting to represent any group of employees in the bargaining unit and shall not furnish any facilities or engage in any type of conduct which would imply recognition of any group other than the Association as a representative of the employees in the unit.

 Section 3.
 Reference to the - ASSOCIATION - as representative of the employees means the Association of Engineering Employees of Oregon and the Employer shall have no obligation to bargain with and shall not bargain or enter into agreements with any committee or district organization of the Association in matters covered by this contract, unless such persons or bodies are specifically designated by the Association as authorized representatives for such purposes.
+Any such designation must be in writing.

 Section 4.
 Nothing in this Agreement shall preclude an individual employee from representing himself in individual personnel matters.
 However, this does not include the right for employees to proceed to grievance arbitration without representation or authorization of the Association.
+In addition, the Employer cannot enter into any agreements with individual employees that are inconsistent with this Agreement or purport to modify in any way the application or interpretation of the Agreement.